 Old nests are not re-inhabited, however if an active nest situated within the fabric of the building is not correctly treated, then as the cold weather begins from September onward, increasing problems start to occur.
 In an attempt to stay near warmth and light, insects turn back on the property, working their way into the rooms, becoming trapped, crawling around half alive on the carpets and dropping down in increasing numbers onto window ledges; many people and their pets get stung at this time.

-Can I just Block the Hole or DIY the Problem?
+Can I just Block the Hole?

 The observable entrance to the wasps nest acts as the ‘front door’ through which the workers will service the nest.

 Their behaviour patterns will be similar to a scheduled flight path and the wasps will have repeated a ‘follow my leader’ routine for weeks if not months prior to discovering the wasps nest.

 If this pattern is disturbed by blocking this entrance, the colony will now attempt to create new exits from the building and this can lead to multiple routes being formed elsewhere.